 - Breathe in the multicultural vibes at Martin Moniz.
 This is not regularly listed as a “thing to do / see” in Lisbon, but I think this neighborhood is well worth a stroll around.
 This is Little India, Chinatown and Little Africa all packed into one!
 You’ll notice the ethnical variety of people in this area, the shops with signs in different languages and you’ll be able to buy just about anything: from mobile phone covers in Chinese stores, to Indian food, or even get a funky African inspired hair-do. (metro: Martim Moniz)

 - Free Museums: on Sunday mornings a bunch of museums are free in Lisbon.
-Depending on your interest, you can visit museums dedicated to art, archeology, music, theatre or even something as typically Portuguese as tiles!
+Depending on your interest, you can visit museums dedicated to art, archeology, music, theater or even something as typically Portuguese as tiles!

 - Go to the beach: take a 30 minute train ride form Cais do Sodre (green line on the metro) and head to Carvavelos or Cascais.
 Even if the weather is not good for stripping down in your swimsuit, a stroll to enjoy the sunset by the Atlantic (perhaps with some ice-cream) never hurt any one!